The short version

 Why this disclosure exists

 The U.S. Federal Trade Commission requires bloggers, reviewers, and content creators to disclose material connections to brands — including affiliate commissions and free products — clearly and conspicuously.
 The UK ASA, EU consumer-protection directives, and many other jurisdictions have equivalent rules.
-We comply with all of them.
+We aim to follow these rules across the site.

 Beyond legal obligation, we agree with the rule on principle: you deserve to know when an opinion might be financially incentivized, so you can weigh it accordingly.
 Disclosure is table stakes for trust, not a burden.